getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 ### `Array.from(..)` Static Function

-An "array-like object" in JavaScript is any object that has a `length` property on it, specifically with a value of zero or higher.
+An "array-like object" in JavaScript is an object that has a `length` property on it, specifically with an integer value of zero or higher.

 These values have been notoriously frustrating to work with in JS; it's been quite common to need to transform them into an actual array, so that the various `Array.prototype` methods (`map(..)`, `indexOf(..)` etc.) are available to use with it.
 That process usually looks like: